dtcenter/METplus/docs/Users_Guide/overview.rst

 METplus Wrappers has been developed, and will be maintained and enhanced, by the Developmental Testbed Center (DTC;
 http://www.dtcenter.org/ ).
-The main goal of the DTC is to serve as a bridge between operations and research, to facilitate the activities of these two important components of the numerical weather prediction (NWP) community.
+The main goal of the DTC is to serve as a bridge between operations and research and to facilitate the activities of these two important components of the numerical weather prediction (NWP) community.
 The DTC provides an environment that is functionally equivalent to the operational environment in which the research